Written by Raffles – Aged 10

 The Elephant House, Edinburgh

-From England we went to Edinburgh, which is one of the coolest cities, like, ever.
-Not only is it super old, it has an enormous castle looming over it kind of like Hogwarts (and where they make the best scones ever).
+From England we headed all the way up to Edinburgh, which is one of the coolest cities for kids, like, ever.
+Not only is it super old, it has an enormous castle looming over it … kind of like Hogwarts.
+Oh, and they make the best scones ever.

 But it’s also packed with interesting people including bagpipers and a mad Viking who challenged me to a fight.
 We even bumped into Darth Vader, a couple of Stormtroopers and Yoda, who was levitating on a street corner.

 But we were there to see the city that inspired Harry.
 Our first stop was for lunch at The Elephant House, the place where J.K.
 Rowling wrote some of the Harry Potter & The Philosophers Stone.

 I got to do a little writing of my own, on the women’s toilet wall, which is a graffiti shrine to Harry and J.K.

 Greyfriar’s Kirkyard, Edinburgh

 Out the back of The Elephant House is a spooky graveyard where we spotted Voldemort’s grave.
 At least the tomb of a man called Thomas Riddell Esq, who is said to have inspired the character’s name.